“Hey!” Melissa shrieked and hugged her bridesmaids one after another. Their unfettered excitement reminded Naomi of high school all over again.

 Andrea saw the blush.
 “What’s going on?”
 Then it came to her in a flash and her eyes bulged.
 She stared at Naomi.
 “You didn’t!”

 Ryan gave Naomi an equally interested look, no doubt wondering what she’d admit to.
 She was going to get him for this.

 “No!”
 Naomi assured her friend then glared at Ryan.
 “And you’re not helping.”

 He raised his hands innocently.
 “Have I said anything?”

 “You’ve said enough.”

-To the clear surprise of both women, Ryan shot to his feet and drew Naomi up with him.
-She felt his fingers link with hers and suddenly they were moving toward the front of the restaurant and the parking lot beyond.
+To the clear surprise of both women, Ryan shot to his feet and took Naomi with him.
+She felt his hand slide down the inside of her arm just before his fingers linked with hers.
+The next thing she knew, she was stumbling after him as he towed her toward the exit and the parking lot beyond.